 Man, I sure would love to get $4k+ for one of our killer Hot Stamper pressings of Please Please Me.
 I guarantee our copy sounds a whole lot better.
 And the music is the same, right?
 So what did you get for your additional three thousand dollars?

 A nice record to put on the shelf.

-What would get from us for three thousand dollars less?
+Which you could get from us for three thousand dollars less!

 The Beatles first album, sounding better than you ever imagined it could, which you may, at any time and as often as you like, enjoy for the rest of your life, safe in the knowledge that no other version of it, on any other media, including media not yet invented, will ever equal its stunning fidelity.